Tea (Brewed) (1 Cup (8 Fl Oz))

 Stay Hydrated

-Drink plenty of water along with your tea to help maintain proper hydration and support metabolic processes.
+Drink a glass of water before or after your tea to help maintain overall hydration and support metabolic processes.

 Find Glucose response for your favourite foods